 - A response within the five business-day period cannot be accomplished due to bona fide staffing limitations, which limitations must be specified in the extension notice;

 - A legal review is necessary to determine whether the record requested is subject to access under the RTKL;

 - The requester has not complied with the Department’s policies regarding access to public records.
 In this situation, the time period for a response shall be tolled from the date of the Department’s extension notice informing the requester of the noncompliance until such time as the Department determines the requester has fully complied with its policies;

-Prepayment of fees is required pursuant to IV.D.
+- Prepayment of fees is required pursuant to Section IV.D of this policy.
 In this situation, the time period for the Department’s response shall be tolled from the date of the Department’s extension notice advising that prepayment of estimated fees is required until such time as payment of the fees is actually received; or

 - The extent or nature of the request precludes a response within the required time period.

-If the RTKL Officer determines that an extension is warranted, the Department will send an extension notice to the requester on or before the last day of the five-business day period.
-The extension notice must: 1) state that the request is being reviewed and the reason for the review, or identify additional action required of requester pursuant to B.5 and B.6 above; 2) give an estimate of applicable fees owed when the record becomes available; and 3) state a reasonable date that a response is expected to be provided.
+If the Open Records Officer determines that an extension is warranted, the Department will send an extension notice to the requester on or before the last day of the five business-day period.
+The extension notice must: (1) state that the request is being reviewed and the reason for the review, or identify additional action required of requester pursuant to B.5 and B.6 above; (2) give an estimate of applicable fees owed when the record becomes available; and (3) state a reasonable date that a response is expected to be provided.

 The Department will not deny access to a record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
 The Department will redact the portions that are not public records and produce the portions that are public records.